pryogendra/Digital_Farming_Plateform/README.md

 ## Overview
 The **Digital Farming Platform** is a comprehensive solution designed to assist smallholder farmers in managing their agricultural activities efficiently.
 The platform provides access to real-time weather updates, crop management tools, market price insights, and government farming schemes.
 By integrating modern technology with traditional farming practices, it enhances productivity and profitability for farmers.

+**Contributors**

+We would like to thank the following people for their valuable contributions:

+    Adesh Tiwari
+    Sana Sayyad

 ## Features
 - **Weather Forecasting:** Get real-time weather updates and alerts.
 - **Fertilizer Calculator:** Calculate the right amount of fertilizer based on crop needs.